seosaw/seosaw.github.io/manuals.md

 [Equipment List](https://bitbucket.org/miombo/seosaw/raw/master/doc/manuals/equipment_list/equipment_list_Oct2021.xlsx) - Use this list of recommended equipment to help you plan for your fieldwork!

 Digital forms - We use KoboToolbox to host digital data entry forms for use on Android devices.
 [Follow these instructions](https://bitbucket.org/miombo/seosaw/raw/master/doc/forms/odk/filling_forms.txt) to get setup with your Android device.
 Remember to consult the [SEOSAW plot design and stem measurements manual][1] before collecting data.
+Form templates for most protocols can be found [here](https://bitbucket.org/miombo/seosaw/raw/master/doc/forms/odk/forms/forms.zip).

 ## Goals of SEOSAW protocols and datasheets